iCharlesHu/swift-experimental-subprocess/README.md

     func write(into writeFileDescriptor: FileDescriptor) async throws }

+/// `ManagedInputProtocol` is managed by `Subprocess` and
+/// utilizes its `Pipe` type to facilitate input writing.
+/// Developers have the option to implement custom
+/// input types by conforming to `ManagedInputProtocol`
+/// and implementing the `write(into:)` method.
 public protocol ManagedInputProtocol: InputProtocol {
     /// The underlying pipe used by this input in order to
     /// write input to child process